Stream in Java represents sequential flow (or unbroken flow) of data from one place to another place.

-We will perform all these steps with example programs in further tutorials one by one.
+We will perform all these steps in programs in further tutorials one by one.

 Hope that this tutorial has covered almost all the important points concerning stream in Java and its types.
-I hope that you will have understood the basics points of input stream and output stream.
+I hope you will have understood the basic points of input stream and output stream.

 Thanks for reading!!!